hazelcast/hazelcast-reference-manual/src/ContinuousQuery.md

        }, false);
     ```

-* Continuous query cache can be configured declaratively or programmatically.
+* You can configure continuous query cache declaratively or programmatically.
 * You can populate a continuous query cache with only the keys of its entries and retrieve the subsequent values directly via `QueryCache#get` from the underlying `IMap`.
 This helps to decrease the initial population time when the values are very large.
 <br></br>